zchee/golang-wiki/Home.md

 - [GoUserGroups](GoUserGroups) - a list of Go user groups around the world.
 - [Projects](Projects) - a list of Go projects.
+- [Go Code Review Comments](CodeReviewComments) - a supplement to Effective Go.

 Other documentation: